-ALL students deserve a world language education that empowers them to become global communicators.
+ALL students deserve an education in world languages and cultures that empowers them to become effective global communicators.

 Provide Equity of Access - All Houston ISD students deserve access to a high-quality language education that includes any of the languages offered in the district: American Sign Language, Classical Languages (Latin) and Modern Languages (Arabic, Chinese Mandarin, French, German, Hebrew, Hindi, Italian, Japanese, Russian, Spanish, and Vietnamese).